 - One of the best places to look at ferry schedules and to book tickets online is at Ferryhopper.
 I suggest you book your Naxos to Paros ferry tickets in advance, especially during the busiest months for travel, as you might find the cheaper ferry tickets sell out faster.

 - For more travel tips about Paros, Naxos and other destinations in Greece, please subscribe to my newsletter.
+This comparison of the two islands might also be an interesting read: Paros or Naxos.

 - Related blog post suggestion: What to do in Paros